envoyproxy/ratelimit/README.md

 ## Pipelining

-By default, for each request, ratelimit will pick up a connection from pool, wirte multiple redis commands in a single write then reads their responses in a single read.
+By default, for each request, ratelimit will pick up a connection from pool, write multiple redis commands in a single write then reads their responses in a single read.
 This reduces network delay.

 For high throughput scenarios, ratelimit also support [implicit pipelining](https://github.com/mediocregopher/radix/blob/v3.5.1/pool.go#L238) .
 It can be configured using the following environment variables: